nebuly-ai/optimate/README.md

 |Bert - 512 tokens|489.5 ms|276.4 ms        |1.8x          |801.7 ms  |782.8 ms            |1.0x              |5416.7 ms|2710.7 ms         |2.0x            |31.3 ms  |27.4 ms            |1.1x             |
 |_________________|_____________|_____________|_____________|_____________|_____________|_____________|_____________|_____________|_____________|_____________|_____________|_____________|

 At first glance, we can observe that speedup varies greatly across hardware-model couplings.
 Overall, the library provides great positive results, most ranging from 2 to 30+ times speedup.

 To summarize, the results are:

 - `nebullvm` provides positive acceleration to non-optimized AI models
 - These early results show poorer (yet positive) performance on Hugging Face models.
 Support for Hugging Face has just been released and improvements will be included in future versions
--   The library provides a ~2-3x boost on Intel hardware.
-These results are most likely related to an already highly optimized implementation of PyTorch for Intel devices
+- The library provides a ~2-3x boost on Intel and AMD hardware.
+These results are most likely related to an already highly optimized implementation of PyTorch for x86 devices
 - Nebullvm delivers extremely good performance on NVIDIA machines
 - The library provides great performances also on Apple M1 chips

 And across all scenarios, `nebullvm` is very useful for its ease of use, allowing you to take advantage of deep learning compilers without having to spend hours studying, testing and debugging this technology.

 ## Installation and Get Started